shelbyd/shelbyd.github.io/_posts/2015-01-25-test_smells.md

 Business Setup
 --------------

-Your tests run business logic in setup code.
+Your tests run business logic in setup.

 In order to set up for one test, you run the real implementation of the same or another class.
 Hopefully, the class under test interacts with that other class directly.

 Business setup is a sign that your code is tightly coupled.
-In order for one test to pass, you need to run real code.
+In order for one test to pass, you need to run real implementations.
-This means that if that real code changes and breaks, your test breaks and it's not clear why.
+This means that if that implementation code changes and breaks, your test breaks and it's not clear why.

-Note: this real code is not limited to code inside your codebase.
+Note: this is not limited to code you control.
-One could also run real code from a library to setup some state for a test.
+You could also run real code from a library to setup some state for a test.

 - Replace real code setup with stubs of dependencies
 - Move code that relied on that setup into the dependencies that are now stubbed out